Gun port: Origin

-Guns were mounted in ships since the 14th century.
+Guns had been mounted in ships since the 14th century.
 By 1386, naval artillery had progressed enough for Jean Froissart to report a large ship "armed with three guns that threw such large quarrels that wherever they fell, they pierced everything and caused great damage".
 In 1380, during the War of Chioggia, Luciano Doria was killed aboard his ship by an enemy broadside.
 In 1340, during the Battle of Sluys, several of the French carracks bore guns powerful enough to sink several English ships.
 But these guns were mounted in the ship's castles or in swivels, much in the way they were still mounted in the castles of the galleys at the Battle of Lepanto in 1571.

 The power of a cannon depends on its calibre and its range, which in turn impact its weight.
-The first artillery pieces used in naval combat, traced back to 1304, were light enough to be mounted on the forecastle, in line with the tactics of the time which favoured attacks facing the bow the enemy.
-However, the improvements of the guns from the mid-14th century dictated an increase in weight, forcing ships to mount them low on the hull for stability; piercing gunports had therefore grown into a common practice by 1501.
+The first artillery pieces used in naval combat, traced back to 1304, were light enough to be mounted on the forecastle, in line with the tactics of the time, which favoured attacks facing the bow the enemy.
+However, improvements in guns from the mid-14th century dictated an increase in weight, forcing ships to mount them low on the hull for stability; piercing gunports had therefore grown into a common practice by 1501.

-Despite evidences, some historians claim the invention was probably simultaneous in Portugal, Spain, England, France and Holland.
+Some historians claim the invention was probably simultaneous in Portugal, Spain, England, France and Holland.
 It was made possible by the increased size of ship hulls, which allowed piercing ports high enough that they would not take in seawater; nevertheless, the ports had to close with lids in heavy seas, and making them watertight was a technical challenge at the time.